Research and reports

-Who counts as a landlord?
-What are your responsibilities if you become one?
-In this article, we break down the key considerations for anyone thinking of becoming a landlord in the UK, keeping you on the right side of the regulations.
+In our guide on how to become a landlord in the UK, we break down the key considerations for anyone thinking of renting out a property for the first time, keeping you on the right side of the regulations.

 There are lots of reasons why you might be thinking of letting your property.
 Maybe you want to try before you buy in another area.
 Maybe you’re moving away for work for a while.
 Your decision could be spurred on by any number of life events and choices.